evertdespiegeleer/template-fullstack-app/readme.md

 ## About

-This is a template repo for a fullstack application.
+This is a WIP template monorepo for a fullstack application.
-It's a WIP. 🚨

 It's built around the following technologies:
 - Typescript
 - React with Vite frontend